Marketing Specialist, GenslerConnect on LinkedIn

 Book & Media Studies Program

-Dan Seljak is not only an architecture marketing professional, he’s also a Book & Media Studies grad.
+Dan Seljak is not only a marketing specialist, he’s also a Book & Media Studies grad.

 Dan Seljak (Hon.
-B.A., 2014) combined his passions for media work and the built environment with Quadrangle Architecture and Interiors, where he currently works as a Senior Marketing Specialist.
+B.A., 2014) combined his passions for media work and the built environment with Gensler, where he currently works as a Marketing Specialist.
 In his spare time, Dan works as the Volunteer Coordinator at the Toronto Comic Arts Festival — one of the largest festivals of its kind in the world.
 Learn more about Dan on LinkedIn.

 What do employers value about Book & Media Studies Program graduates?